The Convergence of AI and Network Automation

 - Data Quality and Quantity: AI models require large volumes of high-quality, labeled data for effective training.

-- Complexity of Model Development: Building, training, and maintaining effective ML models requires specialized skills.
+- Model Complexity: Building, training, and maintaining effective ML models requires specialized skills.

-- Interpretability and Trust: Understanding why an AI model makes a particular decision (explainability) is crucial, especially in critical network operations.
+- Interpretability: Understanding why an AI model makes a particular decision is crucial for critical network operations.

-- Integration with Legacy Systems: Incorporating AI into existing, often complex, network infrastructures can be challenging.
+- Legacy Integration: Incorporating AI into existing, complex network infrastructures can be challenging.

 - Skill Gap: A shortage of professionals with expertise in both networking and AI/ML.